jelu/lim-plugin-zonalizer/README.md

 ## Analyze Statuses

+* `reserved`: indicates that the analyze has been reserved in the database and is ongoing.
 * `queued`: indicates that the analyze has been queued and waiting on a worker to start processing it.
 * `analyzing`: indicates that the analyze has been taken up by a worker and its